damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 ### Review apps

 But I don’t just want to trust reading the code, I want to see it live in a production-like environment.
 When a new change is pushed to our branch this change will automatically be deployed to our Kubernetes cluster in a special app called a Review App, created just for this branch.
-If we go back to the merge request, we see a new status telling us that it’s been deployed, and a convenient link to the actual app.
+Right from the merge request, we see a new status telling us that it’s been deployed, and a convenient link to the actual app.
 Let’s take a look.

 > * Click on external link to review app (if it is not updated, go to the review app deployment history, find the second-last item and re-deploy.